 When Corbin returned to Austin, navigating the dark acres between shame and freedom, he promised himself he wouldn't go back.
 Before his aborted stint at rehab, he often saw a sweaty black troll named Jermaine.
 The big man worked at the bathhouse and possessed an endless supply of crystal meth.

 The building crept into Corbin's view like the moon, large and full, ascending from the skyline.
 He pulled into the parking lot, surprised to discover so many cars.
 It was a weekday, not long before midnight.
 He missed the erotic charge of the hunt, missed the men, missed the oblivion.
 He was forty-two.
 Two weeks ago, Lex forgot his birthday.
 No calls, no text.
 As Corbin crossed the lot, gazing at the few stars, he called Lex—sweet, sensible Lex.
-Lex didn't answer, and Corbin felt the flutter in his stomach that overwhelmed him each time he heard Lex's voice asking callers to leave a message despite the fact Lex rarely checked it.
+Lex didn't answer, and Corbin felt the flutter in his stomach overwhelming him each time he heard Lex's voice asking callers to leave a message despite the fact Lex rarely checked it.

 There was always Alvy.
 Corbin didn't think of him until he pushed open the glass door, nearly colliding with a short, thin man.
 The moment Corbin sent a text or returned his call, Alvy would emerge from the night-drenched city.
 This fact comforted Corbin.
 He'd compromised himself.
 The man he truly wanted, truly loved, would never travel the 200 miles south to rescue him, making Corbin question whether he deserved redemption.